 Here is where most ROI posts invent an "average knowledge worker salary".
 We will not.
 Use your own rate.

 The formula: hours saved per week, times 52 weeks, times what your hour is worth.
-Compare the result to a $99 one-time price.
+Compare the result to $99 a year.

-Even at a single saved hour per week, the break-even rate is $99 divided by 52 hours, about $1.90 an hour.
-If your time is worth more than two dollars an hour, one hour a week pays for Infina inside the first year.
+Even at a single saved hour per week, the break-even rate is $99 divided by the 52 hours you get back that year, about $1.90 an hour.
+If your time is worth more than two dollars an hour, one hour a week covers the year.

-At the three-hours-a-week figure from the arithmetic above, break-even drops to roughly 64 cents an hour.
+At the three-hours-a-week figure from the arithmetic above, that is 156 hours back in a year, and break-even drops to roughly 64 cents an hour.
 The point is not the decimals.
 The point is that any plausible input clears the bar, which is why we spend our energy on the workflow argument in why voice prompting, not on the invoice.

 The multiplier the math misses: hands-free keeps agents busy